mstokes607/pubclasr/README.md

 3. matplotlib
 4. networkx
 # functionality
-The processXml function (in process.py) is used to import pubmed abstract data (in XML file format) and return a pandas dataframe with key abstract content such as Title, Journal, Abstract, Authors, and Affiliations extracted into separate variables.
-The function id_abstracts can take a list of organization names stored as character strings and appends variables to the dataframe of abstracts indicating whether the name was included as an Affiliation.

-The function create_edges (in graph_util.py) takes an organization name along with abstract data processed with id_abstracts to create edge data for a networkx graph indicating how many abstracts contained the org name of interest along with others from the list.
-Essentially, it tracks the extent to which one organization is collaborating with others on the list.
+**processXml**(*XML_data*)

+Constructs DataFrame from pubmed abstracts in XML file format.
+Title, journal, abstract text, author, and affiliation information is extracted from the XML tree structure.

+**id_abstracts**(*data, org_lst, anyflag=None*)

+Appends variables to a dataframe of pubmed abstracts indicating whether an organization name was included as an affiliation.
+A list of organization names is passed using the *org_lst* parameter.
+Setting the optional *anyflag* parameter to 1 will append a variable indicating whether the abstract contained at least one organization from *org_lst*.

+**create_edges**(*consultco_name,  pubs_data*)

+Constructs edge data for a NetworkX graph from *pubs_data*, a Series object summarizing the extent to which abstracts from one organization collaborated with others in *org_lst* (see example).
+The *consultco_name* parameter is a string corresponding to the name of the organization that is the focus of the analysis.
 # example
 ## objective
 To calculate the number of times that Evidera (the company I work for) collaborated with big pharma companies on research studies during the last 5 years.
 A collaboration is defined as having the Evidera affiliation listed along with one of the organizations from the list of big pharma.